Asana Inc. (ASAN): Investing has never been easier

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for ASAN is recording 0.00 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 0.17.

-Raw Stochastic average of Asana Inc. in the period of last 50 days is set at 0.00%.
-The result represents improvement in oppose to Raw Stochastic average for the period of the last 20 days, recording 0.00%.
-In the last 20 days, the company’s Stochastic %K was 7.94% and its Stochastic %D was recorded 11.22%.
+Raw Stochastic average of Asana Inc. in the period of last 50 days is set at 19.21%.
+The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 40.55%.
+In the last 20 days, the company’s Stochastic %K was 17.73% and its Stochastic %D was recorded 10.07%.

-Bearing in mind the latest performance of Asana Inc., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -69.90%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -82.48%, alongside a downfall of -21.48% for the period of the last 12 months.
-The shares increased approximately by -20.28% in the 7-day charts and went up by -38.37% in the period of the last 30 days.
-Common stock shares were lifted by -54.11% during last recorded quarter.
+Let’s take a glance in the erstwhile performances of Asana Inc., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -67.31%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -81.60%, alongside a downfall of -17.14% for the period of the last 12 months.
+The shares increased approximately by -2.52% in the 7-day charts and went up by -31.72% in the period of the last 30 days.
+Common stock shares were lifted by -60.41% during last recorded quarter.